 Market share serves as a long-time leading indicator of a brand or retailer’s performance and competitiveness within the market.
 At its root, it helps declutter a challenging landscape and enables companies to make more informed decisions and empower growth.

 What is market share?

-Market share is a company’s sales revenue as a percentage of total sales for the category, industry, or market in which they operate.
+Market share is a company’s sales revenue as a percentage of total sales for the category, industry, or market in which it operates.
 It can be calculated for brands, retailers, or any business looking to measure their sales in relation to their competitors and the market as a whole.

 How to calculate market share

-Calculating market share can be accomplished by dividing a company’s sales by the total sales made within their market.
-It is typically expressed as a percent.
+Calculating market share can be accomplished by dividing a company’s sales by the total sales made within its market.
+It is typically expressed as a percentage.